OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

 For a dynamic analysis of the application an interception proxy should be used.
 The following steps can be applied to check if the lockout mechanism is implemented properly.
-1. Log in incorrectly for a number of times to trigger the lockout control (generally 3 to 15 incorrect attempts)
+1. Log in incorrectly for a number of times to trigger the lockout control (generally 3 to 15 incorrect attempts).
+This can be automated by using Burp Intruder<sup>[5]</sup>.
 2. Once you have locked out the account, enter the correct logon details to verify if login is not possible anymore.
-If this is correctly implemented logon should be denied when the right password is entered, as the credential has already been blocked.
+If this is correctly implemented logon should be denied when the right password is entered, as the account has already been blocked.

 #### Remediation